ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * Turrets alter P1's camera if P2 uses it
 * SuperShadow only activates for P1
 * If Dark Partner is activated first, P3 remapping fails
-* Worm Enemies will only target P1
-* Heavy Dog / Blue Falcon do not damage P2
-* Dark/Hero orbs activate Chaos Powers for both players

 ## Done so far:
 * Level chunks load/unload based on both players* (crashes seem to be TextureBuffer related)